The Campbell's Company research snapshot

 LevelValueWhy it matters

-VolatilityLow beta but event-sensitiveBeta is near zero, but earnings reports, dividend announcements, and debt-related news can still move the stock significantly.
+VolatilityLow beta but event-sensitiveBeta is near zero, but earnings reports, dividend announcements, index changes, and debt-related news can still move the stock significantly.

 CPB AI trading strategy